View of Rovinj Croatia

 If you arrive for lunch at around 12.30 pm, this will ensure you a seat to enjoy the feast.

 Visiting Istria is very popular, and in peak season, the number of European tourists can feel overwhelming.
-Be prepared for a long wait for border crossings and toll booths if you are planning a road trip.
+If you are planning a road trip, be prepared for a long wait for border crossings and toll booths.

-To learn more about the region, its beaches, and history, check out this website on Istria.
+To learn more about the region, its beaches, and its history, check out this website on Istria.